 3-quart pot

-9-inch baking dish, lightly coated with cooking spray
+9-inch baking dish or pie plate, lightly coated with cooking spray

 More Recipes with Cream Cheese